Office of Clinical Research

-The OCR tracks frequently asked questions from the clinical research community at Penn.
+The OCR posts clinical research specific Guidance documents on this page, and related frequently asked questions (FAQs) from the clinical research community at Penn.
 Some of these questions and their appropriate answers have been populated below.

 The OCR updates this list based on the volume of questions received on a particular topic.
 Keep checking back here for an updated list of FAQs.

 The intent of the PSOM Guidance for Adverse Event (AE) Assessment is to provide early, mid and senior career investigators a roadmap for how to investigate, perform, and confirm AE assessments.
 We have seen an impressive reduction in the number of safety assessment non-compliance that correlates with an increased focus on education, supportive outreach, and enhancements to PennChart.

 As research continues to evolve and transform to fit a highly remote climate and as space and storage continue to be constraints for research teams, we encourage all research teams to use electronic system for storage of research data including source documentation, electronic regulatory files and electronic data capture/ eCRFs.

 Click to review Binder Guidance